shaquille-hall/se577-train-system/README.md

 6. Update `src/main/resources/application.properties` with your Postgres password.
 Make sure not to commit changes to this file to source control.

-7. Add your GitHub `client-id` and `client-secret` to your `application.properites`.
+7. Add your GitHub `client-id` and `client-secret` to your `application.properties`.
 See the "Authentication" section.

 8. Run the project in IntelliJ, Eclipse, or on the command line with
     ```